Alexandra-Sofia/log-db/README.md

 - CSVs must preserve headers when using COPY
 - ACCESS details exist only for ACCESS logs
 - The django container occasionally fails due to a bug, so docker compose needs to be restarted.
+- The db volume is persistent.
+For fresh deployments execute `docker compose down -v`
 ---

 ## 12. License